 Meet the Aquarium Keeper

-11 a.m. to 1 p.m.: Meet outside the coral reef tank at Royal Ontario Museum to meet the person responsible for ensuring the ROM’s fish are happy, healthy and ready for their close-up.
-Free with Museum admission.
-Details at www.rom.on.ca.
+11 a.m. to 1 p.m.: Gather outside the coral reef tank at Royal Ontario Museum to meet the person responsible for ensuring the ROM’s fish are happy, healthy and ready for their close-up.
+Free with Museum admission. www.rom.on.ca.

 Tea Time at the Inn